alcionai/corso/docs/docs/developers/linters.md

 This applies to golangci-lint v1.45.2 for the `gci` linter and is due to an import ordering issue.
 It occurs because imports in the file aren't grouped according to the import rules for Corso.
 Corso code should have three distinct import
-groups: system imports, third party imports, and imports of other Corso packaged;
+groups: system imports, third party imports, and imports of other Corso packaged (see the example below).
-see the example below.
 Typically the cause of a `gci` lint error is a Corso import in the block for third party libraries.

 ```go